 CPUC staff will seek to prioritize not retaining resources that are in air quality non-attainment areas, are in or near disadvantaged communities, and are older and less efficient facilities.
 CPUC staff will also seek to minimize the creation of additional transmission needs, triggering only cost-effective upgrades and limiting additional costs to ratepayers.
 Thermal resources identified in LCR areas are particularly likely to require additional transmission if not replaced with an adequate amount of new generation and/or storage.
-CPUC staff, in consultation with CAISO staff, may seek to limit additional transmission by a.
-Maintaining the retirement of the thermal generation unit in the area with identified transmission needs but adequately replacing the capacity with generation and/or battery storage resources; and/or
+CPUC staff, in consultation with CAISO staff, may seek to limit additional transmission by

-- b.
-Restoring the thermal generation units in areas with identified transmission needs in reverse order of the list developed using the metrics above, and replacing them with an equal amount of alternative generation capacity with comparable criteria rankings modeled off-line in areas with more no transmission needs or more cost-effective transmission solutions. - e.
-If specific local units are turned back on in b. then an equal amount of additional system generation capacity will be modeled off-line following the metrics considered above.
+- a.
+Maintaining the retirement of the thermal generation unit in the area with identified transmission needs but adequately replacing the capacity with generation and/or battery storage resources; and/or - b.
+Restoring the thermal generation units in areas with identified transmission needs and replacing them with an equal amount of alternative generation capacity with comparable criteria rankings modeled off-line in areas with more no transmission needs or more cost-effective transmission solutions.